• Skip to main content

 • Food Stories

-Herb crumbed fillet on grilled parmesan polenta.
-Strawberry relish.
+Herb and panko crusted cod on grilled polenta.
+Strawberry relish

 Jump to Recipe - Print Recipe

 This dish scales very well.
-It makes a great appetiser or tapas dish.
-When combined with a salad or other vegetables it can be substantial enough for a main course.
+Smaller portions make a great appetiser or tapas dish.
+Or, when combined with a salad or vegetables, it is substantial enough for a satisfying main course.

-Herb crusted sea bass fillet on grilled parmesan polenta.
-Strawberry relish.
+Herb and panko crusted cod on grilled polenta.
+Strawberry relish

 Servings: 4 people